The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Constitutional and Legal Protections

 Irish, British, and Northern Irish identities are constitutionally protected.
-Identity is:
+Identity is self-declared, voluntary, non-exclusive, and not subject to institutional approval.

 Cultural and Language Protections